 Baig missed the last two Tests of the series, and was selected for the Pakistan series that followed.
 However, he scored 34 from four innings in the series against Pakistan, and was dropped from the side promptly.
 He made it to the tour of West Indies in 1960-61, but did not get to play a single Test.

-His achievements did not stop him from being nominated an Indian Cricketer of the Year for 1959-60.
+That did not stop him from being named an Indian Cricket Cricketer of the Year for 1959-60.

 The second innings